texm/PReDIC/README.md

 to install the necessary packages into the virtual environment.

 ## Using in a program
-From the `deformation_measurement` package, import the class DIC_NR.
+From the `predic` package, import the class DIC_NR.

 In code you create it, then supply it with the parameters in `set_parameters` to calculate deformation from.